Robert W. Goldman *

 Bruce Stone is a shareholder of the firm.
 His practice consists primarily of estate planning for both domestic and foreign clients.
 A significant portion of his practice involves disputed or complex problem situations in which he is retained to find creative planning solutions or to serve as expert witness, mediator or arbitrator.
 Bruce is admitted to practice in Florida.
 He is a lifelong resident of Florida.
 He graduated from the University of Florida with high honors in 1971 and was elected to Phi Beta Kappa.
 He graduated from the Florida State University College of Law with highest honors in 1973, where he was first in his class and editor in chief of the law review.

 In addition to his practice, Bruce is an adjunct professor at the University of Miami School of Law, where he teaches in the graduate masters program in estate planning.
-He is a frequent lecturer for organizations such as the American College of Trust and Estate Counsel, the American Bar Association, ALI-ABA, the Heckerling Institute on Estate Planning, and the Florida Bar.
+He is a frequent lecturer for organizations such as the American College of Trust and Estate Counsel, the American Bar Association, ALI-CLE, the Heckerling Institute on Estate Planning, and the Florida Bar.

 jscuderi@gfsestatelaw.com